t2age/RPS/vnc/README.md

 -----
 ![](img/RockPIS-browser-SWAP.png)
-Pict 3 - It is better to have a swap file, otherwise the browser takes to long to work...
+Pict 3 - It is better to have a swap file, otherwise the browser takes too long to work...

 -----